Bilimsel Raporlar

 Music makes both sides of the brain work interdependently.
 The left side is better at targeting the succession of sounds – the rhythm.
 The right side works on elements of timbre – sound quality.

 Henri Platel (from the University of Caen, France) used PET scans to study non-musical men as they listened to classical music and the random sequences of musical notes.
-He found that Broca’s area was activated then his subjects listened to classical (well-known) pieces of music.
+He found that Broca’s area was activated when his subjects listened to classical (well-known) pieces of music.
 Ratey 97

 The prefrontal cortex occupies itself with task related memory and planning.